Deadlymind/Vendor-Management/README.md

 ## Authentication Setup

 This project uses JSON Web Tokens (JWT) and `dj-rest-auth` for handling authentication.
-Ensure you have installed the necessary packages .
+Ensure you have installed the necessary packages.

+### Authentication Endpoints

+- `/dj-rest-auth/login/` (POST): Log in a user.
+- `/dj-rest-auth/logout/` (POST): Log out the current user.
+- `/dj-rest-auth/password/change/` (POST): Change the password for the current user.

+For JWT token management:
+- `/dj-rest-auth/token/` (POST): Obtain a new JWT.
+- `/dj-rest-auth/token/refresh/` (POST): Refresh an existing JWT.

 ## API Endpoints

-Each endpoint allows for managing different aspects of the system:

-The following are some of the available authentication endpoints provided by `dj-rest-auth`:

-- `/api-auth/login/` (POST): Log in a user.
-- `/api-auth/logout/` (POST): Log out the current user.
-- `/api-auth/password/change/` (POST): Change the password for the current user.

-For JWT token management:
-- `/api/token/` (POST):
-- `/api/token/refresh/` (POST): Refresh an existing JWT.

----

 - **Vendors:**
   - `GET /api/vendors/`: Retrieve a list of all vendors.